LostInBrittany/web-components-in-2023/step-03/README.md

 })
 ```

 Now we can add the Stencil logo.
-Copy it from `step-03/img/logo.png`
-into `my-stencil-counter/src/components/my-stencil-counter/assets/` and  modify again the definition of your component to use it as assets folder:
+Copy the Stencil logo `stencil-js.png` from the main `assets` folder to `my-stencil-counter/src/components/my-stencil-counter/assets/logo.png` and  modify again the definition of your component to use it as assets folder:

 ```tsx
 import { Component, State, getAssetPath, h } from '@stencil/core';